Davigugu55/opensPaginationTester/README.md

 ## Overview

-The Call Report Data Fetcher is a Python script designed to interact with an API to fetch call report data.
+The Call Report Data Fetcher is a Python script designed to interact with [Opens Yunique API](https://docs.yunique.com.br/) to fetch call report data.

 It retrieves call records based on specified parameters such as date range and queues, processes the data, and saves it to a CSV file for further analysis.
+Enabling us to compare the [Call Analitycs Queue Report with Pagination](https://docs.yunique.com.br/#ced1a612-66e9-4f41-ba7a-df44312762a7) with the [Call Synthetic Queue Report](https://docs.yunique.com.br/#5e48ea0d-d047-4612-aa2f-4602a63b9c15)

-This tool is useful for businesses that need to analyze call data for performance metrics, reporting, or compliance.
+This tool is useful for businesses that use [Opens' Yunique Omnichannel Platform](https://www.opens.com.br/omnichannel), that they need to analyze call data for performance metrics, reporting, or compliance.

 ## Features

-- Fetches call data from a specified API endpoint.
+- Fetches call data from Yunique Analitycs and Synthetic API endpoints.
 - Supports pagination to retrieve large datasets.
 - Extracts relevant fields from the API response.
 - Saves the fetched data to a CSV file with a formatted filename based on the date range.